Psoas Impingement after Hip Replacement: Causes, Symptoms, and Treatment Options

 Groin pain after hip replacement - what indicates a psoas impingement?

-The Psoas Impingement is a known complication after a Total Hip Replacement (THR).
-This issue arises from mechanical irritation of the iliopsoas tendon, often resulting in an inflammatory reaction.
-A critical factor can be reduced Anteversion of the acetabular implant, limiting the mobility of the hip flexor muscle.
+The Psoas Impingement is a known complication after a Hüft total endoprosthesis (Hüft-TEP).
+This problem arises from a mechanical irritation of the tendon of the Musculus iliopsoas (Hüftbeuger), which often leads to an Entzündungsreaktion.
+A decisive factor for this can be a reduced Anteversion of the cup implant, which restricts the range of motion of the Hüftbeugemuskels einschränkt.

 What is anteversion?

-The anteversion describes the inclination of the acetabulum forwards.
-It is crucial to ensure the mobility and stability of the artificial hip joint and to avoid conflicts with surrounding structures.
-If the anteversion is too low, the anterior edge of the acetabulum can irritate the iliopsoas tendon, particularly during movements like lifting the leg.
-A suboptimal position of the implant thus increases the likelihood of psoas impingement.
+The Anteversion describes the inclination of the hip joint socket forward.
+It is crucial to ensure the mobility and stability of the artificial hip joint and avoid conflicts with surrounding structures.
+If the anteversion is too low, the front edge of the socket can irritate the iliopsoas tendon, especially during movements such as lifting the leg.
+A suboptimal position of the implant thus increases the likelihood of a psoas impingement.

 Causes of Psoas Impingement after Hip Replacement